MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentRequest.md

     - `[RequestApprovalSettings <IMicrosoftGraphApprovalSettings>]`: approvalSettings
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[ApprovalMode <String>]`: One of SingleStage, Serial, Parallel, NoApproval (default).
 NoApproval is used when isApprovalRequired is false.
-      - `[ApprovalStages <IMicrosoftGraphApprovalStage[]>]`: If approval is required, the one or two elements of this collection define each of the stages of approval.
+      - `[ApprovalStages <IMicrosoftGraphApprovalStage1[]>]`: If approval is required, the one or two elements of this collection define each of the stages of approval.
 An empty array if no approval is required.
         - `[ApprovalStageTimeOutInDays <Int32?>]`: The number of days that a request can be pending a response before it is automatically denied.
         - `[EscalationApprovers <IMicrosoftGraphUserSet[]>]`: If escalation is enabled and the primary approvers do not respond before the escalation time, the escalationApprovers are the users who will be asked to approve requests.
 This can be a collection of singleUser, groupMembers, requestorManager, internalSponsors and externalSponsors.
 When creating or updating a policy, if there are no escalation approvers, or escalation approvers are not required for the stage, the value of this property should be an empty collection.
         - `[EscalationTimeInMinutes <Int32?>]`: If escalation is required, the time a request can be pending a response from a primary approver.